 Apple cider vinegar has amazing benefits for your hair, but it’s also acidic – a little too acidic to use it on your hair and scalp without diluting it first.

 Using undiluted vinegar on your hair frequently can ruin your hair!
-Take it from my hair stylist in 2010 who was horrified at all my split ends – you do not want to overdo this.
+Take it from my hair stylist in 2010 who was horrified at all my split ends after I rinsed with pure vinegar for a month (oops!) – you do not want to overdo this.

 Here is a good rule of thumb for diluting your ACV for healthy hair: